 Sensors for water quality monitoring

-More recently, the group has been active in several projects where chemical sensors are used to monitor water quality.
+The group has recently been active in several projects where chemical sensors are used to monitor water quality.
 One type of sensor, popularly known as an "electronic tongue" has proven to be very suitable to give early warning of chemical anomalies in drinking water.
 Right now, the potential to build a sensor network that monitors the entire distribution network for drinking water in a larger city is investigated.
 The hope is to help drinking water distributors with early warning detection, to locate and fix the errors and to ensure that the citizens can avoid being afflicted by stomach illness.
 Together with a number of water utilities we also investigate an "electronic nose" to alarm at elevated petroleum levels in the raw water that the waterworks uses to produce drinking water.
 Elevated levels can cause major problems in the water plant and in the distribution network.

 Electrochemistry and biosensors

 On a more basic level, the group also has studied how individual enzyme molecules interact with a gold surface, properties of various types of micro-electrodes and the electron transport in bioelectrocatalytic systems and how these can be used for new types of biosensors.
-Much of this work has been carried out in collaboration with Prof. Anthony Turner.